FOVI: A biologically-inspired foveated interface for deep vision models: FOVI-CNNs

 Next, we examine the consequences of foveation for perceptual performance in image classification.
 Recall that the motivation behind foveation is that it is useful when operating over a much higher resolution input than allowed by the sensor, as in the ambient light field in the real world.
 Here, we simulated this scenario by giving FOVI-CNNs a constrained \say{pixel-budget} (64x64) to sample from a 256x256 \say{ambient} resolution, representing a 16-fold reduction in samples.
 Examples of foveated samples can be seen in Figure \ref{fig:cnn_results}C. (Note that since these models were constrained to only sample $64^2$ pixels, we replaced the stride of 4 in the first layer with a stride of 2, in order to prevent feature map resolution from shrinking to 1 before the final convolutional layer.)

 We perform experiments using the ImageNet dataset \citep{russakovsky_imagenet_2015}.
 For more detailed experimentation across hyperparameter variations, we also use a smaller custom ImageNet subset which we refer to as ImageNet-100.
 This dataset consists of 100 random ImageNet categories, and contains the same number of images as CIFAR-100 (500 training images per category, and 100 validation images per category); basic validations in result trends across datasets are shown in Figure \ref{fig:in100_vs_in1k}.
 To facilitate faster training, both datasets are re-sampled to a uniform maximum resolution of 256 for use with FFCV \citep{leclerc_ffcv_2023}, unless otherwise mentioned.
+We train for 100 epochs, using a cosine-decay learning rate scheduler, without early stopping.